-6.5 Configuring SUA Server
+7.5 Configuring SUA Server

-If you do not assign an IP Address in Server Set 1 (default server), then all packets received for ports not specified in this screen will be discarded.
+If you do not assign an IP address in Server Set 1 (default server), the Prestige discards all packets received for ports that are not specified here or in the remote management setup.

-Click NAT, Select SUA Only and click Edit Details to open the following screen.
+Click NAT, select SUA Only and click Edit Details to open the following screen.